javaflavor/hotrod-client-utils/README.md

 ## Prerequisite

-* Red Hat JBoss Data Grid 7.0.0 Beta Server
+* Red Hat JBoss Data Grid 7.0.0 Server

 The class PartitionedCacheSelector requires server task modules, manage-cache-task and list-cache-task.
 After starting JDG 7 servers, you must build the server task modules and deploy these on all JDG server of the target cluster.